Birgitta Haukdal: Life and career

 For most of her life she has lived in the northern part of Iceland.
 In November 1999, Birgitta replaced the then lead vocalist of the pop group Írafár.
 They released their first single "Hvar er ég?" ("Where am I?") in the summer of 2000, followed by two more singles in 2001.
 The band signed a recording contract with Iceland's biggest record company, Skífan in 2002, releasing their first album "Allt sem ég sé" ("All I see") in early November.
-It is Iceland's fastest selling pop album of the last 25 years, reaching platinum - which is not common in Iceland.
+It is Iceland's fastest selling pop album of the last 25 years, achieving platinum status by the Félag hljómplötuframleiðenda.